 These mutations can greatly increase a person’s risk of breast, ovarian, colorectal or uterine cancers.

-People with a family history, or with a personal history of breast, ovarian, uterine, or colon cancer, should meet with a genetic counselor to find out if genetic testing is right for them.
+If you have a family history, or a personal history of breast, ovarian, uterine, or colon cancer, you may want to meet with a genetic counselor to find out if genetic testing is right for you.

-BRCA1 and BRCA2 are genes that protect a person from getting certain cancers.
-Women who have a mutation (change) in the BRCA1 or BRCA2 gene are more likely to get breast and/or ovarian cancer.
+BRCA1 and BRCA2 are genes that protect you from getting certain cancers.
+If you have a mutation (change) in the BRCA1 or BRCA2 gene you are more likely to get breast and/or ovarian cancer.

 Even men who have a mutation are at risk for prostate cancer and breast cancer.
-Both men and women are also at risk for pancreatic cancer and melanoma.
+Both men and women with these mutations (changes in genes) are also at risk for pancreatic cancer and melanoma.

-BRCA 1/2 mutations are more likely to be present in families with a strong history of breast and/or ovarian cancer.
-Knowing if a person has a BRCA 1/2 mutation can help them to make choices that can reduce their risk of cancer.
+BRCA1/2 mutations (changes) are more likely to be seen in families with a history of breast and/or ovarian cancer.
+Knowing if you have a BRCA1/2 mutation can help you to make choices that can reduce your risk of cancer.

 If you have Lynch Syndrome, you are much more likely to develop colorectal cancer, a type of uterine cancer called endometrial cancer, and other cancers.
 Blood relatives such as grandparents, aunts, uncles, nieces, and nephews are also at a risk of having Lynch Syndrome.
 Lynch Syndrome is more likely in families where people have had colon cancer before age 50, or in women who have had uterine cancer.
 The only way to know if you have Lynch syndrome is through genetic testing.
 Knowing if you have Lynch Syndrome can help you make choices that can reduce your chances of getting colorectal cancer.

 I tested positive for the BRCA 1/2 mutation, now what?